ChildFund’s Venezuela earthquake response

 Because children can’t wait.

-[Richmond, Virginia – June 25, 2026] ChildFund is responding to the catastrophic 7.2- and 7.5-magnitude earthquakes that struck northern Venezuela yesterday evening, with highest priority on the needs of children, who too often fall by the wayside in emergency responses.
+[Richmond, Virginia – June 26, 2026] ChildFund staff are already at work with Venezuelan community organizations in the areas hardest hit by the devastating earthquakes that struck northern Venezuela this week.
+Our highest priority is on the needs of children, who too often fall by the wayside in emergency responses.

 Radwa el Manssy is available for interviews and can provide up-to-date information on the response.